 View the trailer for A Darkly Hidden Truth:

 Book 1: A Very Private Grave

-Felicity Howard, a young American studying for the Anglican priesthood at the College of the Transfiguration in Yorkshire, is devastated when she finds her beloved Father Dominic bludgeoned to death and Father Antony, her church history lecturer, soaked in his blood.
+Felicity Howard, a young American studying in a remote monastery in England is devastated when she finds her beloved Fr.
+Dominic bludgeoned to death and Fr.
+Antony, her church history lecturer, soaked in his blood.

-A Very Private Grave is a contemporary novel with a thoroughly modern heroine who must learn some ancient truths in order to solve the mystery and save her own life as she and Father Antony flee a murderer and follow clues that take them to out-of-the way sites in northern England and southern Scotland.
-The narrative skillfully mixes detection, intellectual puzzles, spiritual aspiration, romance, and the solving of clues ancient and modern.
+A Very Private Grave is a contemporary novel with a thoroughly modern heroine who must learn some age-old truths in order to solve the mystery and save her own life as she and Fr.
+Antony flee a murderer and follow clues across a sacred landscape.
+The narrative deftly mixes intellectual puzzles, spiritual aspiration, romance and the solving of riddles ancient and modern.

 "With a bludgeoned body in Chapter 1, and a pair of intrepid amateur sleuths, A Very Private Grave qualifies as a traditional mystery.
 But this is no mere formulaic whodunit: it is a Knickerbocker Glory of a thriller.
 At its centre is a sweeping, page-turning quest -- in the steps of St. Cuthbert -- through the atmospherically-depicted North of England, served up with dollops of Church history and lashings of romance.
 In this novel, Donna Fletcher Crow has created her own niche within the genre of clerical mysteries."